 4 seeds wide x 4 seeds long = 16 plants that can be grown in a square foot!

 “Grow a lot more, in a smaller space!”

 Now you may ask us, “If we can grow so much in such a small place, why don’t farmers do it?”

-Well there’s a good answer for that.
+Well, there’s a good answer for that.
 Remember the row spacing we were talking about earlier?
 Simply put, farmers need that extra spacing so they can reach all of their crops.
-In Raised Gardens, everything is designed to be within arms reach, so you don’t need the extra row spacing!
+Like we mentioned above, in raised gardens, everything is designed to be within arm’s reach, so you don’t need the extra row spacing!

-Square foot garden spacing is a simple and effective means of growing a lot, in a little area.
-To make the most of your area, use a planting guide to give you even planting spaces to help you plant efficiently and keep your garden looking neat and tidy!
+Square foot garden spacing is a simple and effective way of growing a lot, in a little area.
+To make the most of your area, use a plant spacing guide to give yourself pre-mapped planting squares so you plant efficiently and keep your garden looking neat and tidy!